 Not all men who have been dealt a lousy parental hand wind up as a passive-aggressive men.
 Developmental Trauma is a burden on the soul, but it doesn’t determine our fate.
 Our fate is determined by our capacity to perceive dysfunctional patterns and take ourselves on around them.

 It is not the decision of others in our past, it is rather the decisions that we make for ourselves today that matter.

 And where can the passive-aggressive husband begin to perceive his dysfunctional patterns?
 How can passive aggressive men change?

 At least that part is easy.
 Ask yourself “how was anger dealt with in my family of origin?”

-The passive-aggressive husband defends against spousal anger with deflecting, denying, and dismissive patterns that only tend to provoke and escalate.
-To the passive-aggressive husband, his spouses’ anger is a profound comment on his unworthiness.
+The passive-aggressive husband defends against his spouse’s anger by deflecting, denying, and dismissive patterns.
+These patterns of passive aggressive men only tend to provoke their wives and escalate the conflict.
+To the passive-aggressive husband, his spouses’ anger is also a profound comment on his unworthiness.

 Well, as indirectly as possible of course.

 Dysfunctional patterns of anger in families-of-origin are the acknowledged well-springs of passive-aggression.

 A series of studies by Davies, Hentges et al. were conducted over the last few years on passive aggressive men and women.
 It suggested that children who grew up in homes characterized by ongoing unresolved hostility eventually become adults who are relationally insecure, and tend to deflect responsibility for their own issues.
 These children also grow into adults who tend to be anxious, socially isolated and depressed.
 Anger is never confronted, understood, or resolved.
 It is instead, often seen as a harbinger of relational doom.